g0rbe/CEH/15_SQL_Injection.md

+## Terminology

 The intention of SQL injection is to reveal or manipulate sensitive information from the database by injecting commands into existing queries.

 - Bypassing authentication
 - Revealing sensitive information